clubedaentrega/lift-it/README.md

 ### lifted.run(name, ...args, callback)
 Run the action with the given arguments. `callback(err,...output)` is executed when done.
 The action is executed in its own domain, see [run-it](https://www.npmjs.com/package/run-it) for more info about that.

-Throws if (and only if) no action with the given name is found.
+Throws if no action with the given name is found.

 If profile is enabled, the last argument for `callback` is the profile data.

+### lifted.getRunner(name)
+Return a run-it runner for the given action.
+Call `runner.exec(...args, callback)` to actually execute the action.
+See `action.getRunner()`.

+Throws if no action with the given name is found.

 ### lifted.actions
 An array of `action` objects